pluralsh/documentation/pages/plural-features/plural-ai/ai-agent/configure-agent.md

 ```

-Replace the `ipBlock` entries with the CIDRs or egress proxy that your agents must reach (SCM, AI endpoints, package registries, etc.).
+Replace the namespace selectors and pod selectors with the destinations your agents must reach (SCM, AI endpoints, package registries, etc.).

 ## Run an agent from the Console UI